 Cracking the Body Language Code that Tells Us How the Body & Brain Work Together to Support Learning.

-This course helps you understand more about how and why the body supports learning by providing an introduction to the neuro-developmental motor and sensory processes that develop naturally in our bodies in the first years of our life, but if they remain immature, can impact a student’s learning success.
+- how the body supports learning.
+In particular, I provide an introduction to the neuro-developmental motor and sensory processes that develop naturally in our bodies in the first years of our life, but if they remain immature, they can impact a student’s learning success.